Because dedicated landing pages matter.

 “Pinpoint” Conversion Focused Landing Pages

 Due to the ‘slower loading’ homepage, you could say that landing pages help to compensate for the rate at which visitors may leave a homepage before taking any action.
-This is why landing pages are ideal for focusing on single items such as an App.
+This is why landing pages are ideal for focusing on single items such as, let’ say an app, or a specific item of clothing.

-“Pinpoint?” because unlike the typical homepage, a landing page has a “to-the-point”, or rather more direct approach.
+“Pinpoint?” because unlike the typical homepage, a landing page has a “to-the-point”, or rather more direct approach to marketing, normally with a specific goal.

 Of course besides promoting and selling software, landing pages are also great for generating conversions through promoting physical products and professional services.